ASLeonard/pangenome_summer_school/slides/lecture_5.md

 Some of these metrics are quickly becoming pointless with routine, high-quality assemblies.

+. . .

 How will we assess genomes in the near future? \
 Will we even *need* to assess them?

 ---

+# A quick break

+And then we move into pangenomes!

+---

 # Pangenomes

+TODO: coordinates not the same?
+TODO: purpose of reference vs analysis

 We now have a lot of genome assemblies, what are we going to do?

 We broadly want to:

  - collapse similar regions into one sequence
  - represent variation as related regions